Ronan Coughlan: Waterford

 On 14 February 2023, it was announced that Coughlan had signed for League of Ireland First Division side Waterford.
 Coughlan's first goals for the club came on 18 March 2023, when he scored both his side's goals in a 2–2 draw with one of his former clubs, Bray Wanderers at the RSC.
 Coughlan was named League of Ireland Player of the Month for April 2023 after scoring 11 goals in 5 appearances during the month.
 On 10 November 2023, he scored the winning goal in the Play-Off Final in a 2–1 win over Cork City at Tallaght Stadium, to help his side to promotion to the League of Ireland Premier Division.
 He finished the season with 37 goals in 35 games in all competitions.
 On 28 December 2023, Waterford announced that Coughlan had left the club, despite their offers of contract extensions, in order to move to England.

 Fleetwood Town

 On 3 January 2024, Coughlan signed for EFL League One club Fleetwood Town on an 18-month contract.
 On 3 February 2024, he scored his first senior goal in English football, in a 3–0 win at home to Port Vale.
 On 25 January 2025, in the process of scoring his 10th goal of the season in all competitions, against Carlisle United, he snapped his Achilles tendon, with the injury set to keep him out of action for 9 months.
+In May 2025, while he was still out injured, the club opted to active the one-year-contract extension on his contract.
+On 7 October 2025, after 8 months out injured he made his return to action in a 4–0 win over Leeds United U21 in the EFL Trophy.